cogniteam/hamster_pro_kit/README.md

 # hamster_pro_kit
-Hamster Pro Kit

-The Hamster Pro Kit is a product of the collaboration between AAEON, Intel, Amazon and Cogniteam.
+The Hamster Pro Kit is a product of the collaboration between AAEON, Intel, Amazon and Cogniteam. <br>